-To ensure football is inclusive of players with different levels and types of hearing loss, the International Committee of Sport for the Deaf provide deaf specific opportunities for players through both football (11-a-side) and futsal (5-a-side).
+To ensure football is inclusive of players with different levels and types of hearing loss, deaf football provides deaf specific opportunities for players through both football (11-a-side) and futsal (5-a-side).
 Deaf footballers can also play within mainstream football.

 Who can play?

-Only deaf and hard of hearing athletes can compete in competitions sanctioned by ICSD
+Only deaf and hard of hearing athletes can compete in sanctioned competitions.

-Deaf Football is played to the IFAB Laws of the Game in exactly the same way as with FIFA, with competition rules from ICSD.
+Deaf Football is played to the IFAB Laws of the Game in exactly the same way as with FIFA, with some modified competition rules.

-Similarly, Deaf Futsal is played to the FIFA Futsal Laws of the Game, with competition rules from ICSD.
+Similarly, Deaf Futsal is played to the FIFA Futsal Laws of the Game, with some modified competition rules.

 Within deaf-specific competition, all players must have a hearing loss of 55dB minimum in their better ear to qualify to play.